 March 15: Have your PASSPORT in your hands.

 All courses are taught in English.
-Undergraduates will be registered for Sustainable Nature Tourism: Fiji and New Zealand, WILD 4790 (3 hours) and Sustainability in Action: Fiji and New Zealand, HUSC 5940 (6 credit hours) and Graduate students will be registered for Sustainability in Action: Fiji and New Zealand, HUSC 6940 (9 credit hours)
+Undergraduates will be registered for Sustainability in Action: Fiji HUSC 5940 (6 credit hours) and Graduate students will be registered for Sustainability in Action: Fiji, HUSC 6940 (9 credit hours).

-Estimated cost for this program is $9500.
-Click to view the Fiji New Zealand Budget.pdf.
+Estimated cost for this program is $5,700 for the program, and $7,000 if staying on for the internship.
 All costs are approximate and subject to change depending on the number of students traveling.
-The program fee includes AU United Healthcare Global insurance, AU trip cancellation insurance (including flight cancellation), transportation within Fiji and New Zealand, lodging, most meals, excursions and cultural visits.
+The program fee includes AU United Healthcare Global insurance, AU trip cancellation insurance (including flight cancellation), transportation within Fiji, lodging, most meals, excursions and cultural visits.

 Started by Tribewanted: Vorovoro and continued by Bridge the Gap Villages (http://btgv.strikingly.com), the island of Vorovoro, known as the sleeping dragon by locals, offers students a chance to live embedded within a local Fijian village.
 Living in bures just off the sea, students will experience local Fijian life, including a traditional sevusevu ceremony with Chief Tui Mali, local cuisine provided by the weekly cooks from local villages, and a one of a kind sustainability in action experience provided by the local islanders and the Bridge the Gap Villages Team.
 A stay on Vorovoro includes, among other things, snorkel, spearfishing, and night fishing experiences just off the island on Cakalevu Reef, the world’s third largest barrier reef.
 Students will also participate in a variety of sustainability projects on the island, such as gardening, rainwater catchment systems, village construction and maintenance projects, and waste management projects (including recycling, island cleanup, trash management, composting, and human waste management).
 In addition to this, students will participate in a village homestay as well as an overnight visit to a local sugar cane farm and in a local village.